NDecision/Banzai/README.md

 <b>ParentResult</b> - The root result of this node execution and all of its children.

+####ExecutionOptions
+The execution options impact the behavior of node execution.

+<b>ContinueOnFailure</b> - Continue execution of other nodes under the parent if this node fails.
+Defaults to false.

+<b>ThrowOnException</b> - Should a node execution exception throw or register as a failure and store the exception in the NodeResults exception property.
+Defaults to false.

 ###NodeResult
 When a node executes, it returns a NodeResult.
 The NodeResult will contain:
   * The NodeResultStatus - Which represents the status of this node.
 If this is a parent node, it represents a rollup status of all child nodes.